 If emails are not arriving in your inbox from your bulk email platform you need to consider making a few changes.

-email has become a widely used marketing tool.
+Email has become a widely used marketing tool.
 Unfortunately everyone else knows that too.
 Inboxes get flooded with emails and users of email platforms get frustrated with unwanted email and look elsewhere.
-Naturally the email service provider such as Gmail or microsoft exchange have it in their best interest that they provide options to filter don’t what the user wants.
+Naturally the email service provider such as Gmail or microsoft exchange have it in their best interest.
+They provide options to filter don’t what the user wants.

 The options are: